ppy/osu-wiki/news/2025/2025-05-03-expert-global-taiko-showdown-2025-concludes.md

 ![](/wiki/shared/news/2025-05-03-expert-global-taiko-showdown-2025-concludes/credits.png)

-Thank you to everyone involved from staff, to players, to spectators.
+Thank you to everyone involved from staff to players and spectators.
 See you in the last few GTS tournaments we have left until August!

 —Kasumi-sama, Joogs, --Glitchy--